OpenJavaCard/openjavacard-project/README.md

-# openjavacard-project
+# The OpenJavaCard Project

-Repository for project data such as PGP keys and AID registrations
+This repository is for project data such as PGP keys, AID registrations and design assets.

+It should also be used for collaboration purposes.